 Freedom from Nicotine

-A program designed to prepare you for success in 2007
+A free New Year's quitting program to help prepare you for success in 2008

 Charleston County Main Library

 68 Calhoun Street, Charleston, South Carolina

 Click the above picture to see what small cell lung cancer can do to a 33 year-old body in just 64 days

 Think about it, what meaningful learning takes place when we slap on a nicotine patch, chew gum, swallow a pill or get hypnotized?
 Knowledge is a quitting method and the mind our most powerful quitting tool yet, sadly, far too many smokers never put the two together.
 Imagine fully understanding the recovery process and no longer being afraid.
 Imagine actually being excited about it and seeing each crave episode as a chance to extinguish another smoking cue and reclaim another slice of life.

 But just how valuable can a quitting seminar be if totally free?
 My name is John R. Polito and I am a former 30-year, 3 pack-a-day smoker.
 For three solid decades, fighting in ignorance and darkness, I battled to break free yet always fell flat on my face.
 And then it happened.
 The Internet arrived and with it the chance to connect worldwide with real quitting experts, folks who had devoted their entire lives, full time, to teaching us how to quit and stay quit.
 Since 1999, as editor of WhyQuit, the Internet's most popular cold turkey quitting forum since 2001, I've shared the lessons that have been shared with me.
 Just as they reached out to me, I dream of sharing their gifts with you.